grace-notes/website/contents/topics/talmud-on-christ.md

 5. NOT AS AN OBSTETRICIAN

-CHAPTER II

-CHRISTIANS MUST BE EXTERMINATED
+## Chapter II - CHRISTIANS MUST BE EXTERMINATED

-ARTICLE I. - HARM MUST BE DONE TO CHRISTIANS
+### ARTICLE I - HARM MUST BE DONE TO CHRISTIANS

 A Jew is commanded to harm Christians wherever he can, both indirectly by not helping them in any way, and also directly by wrecking their